regen-network/Monitor-Challenge/README.md

 ## The Challenge

 This challenge consists of using multispectral satellite imagery to identify vegetation change in a forested region in Tanzania from 1993 to 2016.
-In the data folder you will find two Landsat images, along with a GeoJSON defining the study area.
+For the challenge you will be provided with two Landsat images and with a GeoJSON defining the study area.
 Your task is to create a land cover classification visualizing the change between the two points in time.
 To keep it simple, your classification only needs to have the following four classes:

 Code / Value |  Land Cover Class       | Description
 ------------ | :---------------------- | :------------------------------------------------------